-In this stage the exam will involve a mixture of microscopic assessment of slides, macroscopic assessment of specimens and face to face stations.
-The face-to-face stations will require no written answers, but the other cases will take the form of short answers.
-For example, candidates may be required to write a histopathology report based on their assessment of the slide and then questions related to this pathologic process.
+The face-to-face stations will require no written answers, but the other cases will take the form of structured short answer questions.
+For example, candidates may be required to write a histopathology report based on their assessment of the slide and make a clinicopathological comment.

-The examination will last three hours and is akin to the Stage A Objective Structured Practical Examination (OSPE) the medical trainees sit.
 Both the portfolio and examination must be passed before a candidate can proceed to Stage B.